8 Reasons Your Cough Is Not Improving

 Reason 1: Irritated Airways After a Cold or Flu

 The most common cause of chronic cough is predictable.
 It's the aftermath of a cold or other viral infection, says Norman H. Edelman, MD, chief medical officer of the American Lung Association.
 Most cold symptoms may go away after a few days.
-Your cough, though, can hang around for weeks, sometimes for months, because viruses can cause your airways to become swollen and oversensitive.
+Your cough, though, can hang around for weeks because viruses can cause your airways to become swollen and oversensitive.
 This can last long after the virus is gone.

 Reason 2: Underlying Health Problems